Flight-Free-UK/flight_free_uk_website/source/posts/what-should-the-government-do.html.markdown

 W﻿ith domestic train travel on electrified lines giving a 90% reduction in emissions compared to flying, removing certain domestic flight routes would go a long way to reducing emissions.

+O﻿n routes with fast, direct trains, the rail and air times are comparable once you've factored transfers to the airport and waiting time for check-in etc. It should therefore be possible to maintain good domestic connectivity while removing the high-carbon option.

 #### 7﻿.
 Significant investment in low-carbon transport